Why B2B Marketing Doesn’t Have to Be Boring

 When B2B marketing prioritises technical detail over clarity or hides behind generic messaging, it loses its audience.
 Consider the reality:

 Generic, unengaging content doesn’t support any of this.
-It creates friction.
-It delays decisions.
-It turns solutions into spreadsheets.
+It creates friction, delays decisions, and turns solutions into spreadsheets.

 Understanding the B2B Buyer